 There are literally dozens of other cloud-based options for file sharing.
 Programs such as SugarSync, Box, MediaFire, Cubby, iCloud, Egnyte offer essentially the same services as the three listed above.
 Another option, if you don’t want to pay for file sharing, is to create your own cloud.
 Since a cloud can be an offsite or onsite storage solution, this could be a cost effective way to backup and share your data without the assumption of an additional occupational expense that subscribing to a service like the ones outlined above provide.
 Plus, if your business utilizes it’s own cloud, you control everything about it, from the backup, to the security, to the uptime.

-To speak to a professional in the Toronto-area that can help you make sense of the increasingly competitive cloud market or assist you with any other IT-related questions call PACE Technical Services at 905.763.7896.
+To speak to a professional in the Toronto-area that can help you make sense of the increasingly competitive cloud market or assist you with any other IT-related questions book a meeting or call PACE Technical Services at 905.763.7896.
 Our professionals can help you find the best IT solutions that will help your business be the best it can be.